jake-44/Research/README.md

 ## 2023-04-04 - 3CX VOIP Compromise <a name="3cx"></a>
-dive into the recent 3CX VOIP desktop client compromise which is believed to be carried out by a North-Korean state-backed group called “Labyrinth Chollima”.
-As said best in the security advisory recently sent out to our clients (#135319), the highly sophisticated attack being dubbed the “SmoothOperator”, “…starts when an installer file is downloaded from 3CX’s website or when an update is pushed to an already installed desktop application.
+Diving into the recent 3CX VOIP desktop client compromise which is believed to be carried out by a North-Korean state-backed group called “Labyrinth Chollima”.
+As said best in the security advisory recently sent out to our clients, the highly sophisticated attack being dubbed the “SmoothOperator”, “…starts when an installer file is downloaded from 3CX’s website or when an update is pushed to an already installed desktop application.
 When the application is updated or installed, malicious DLLs (or libraries) are sideloaded and used to execute malicious code on the affected system.”
 The binaries used in this attack are legitimate BUT manipulated files associated with 3CX installations:

 ffmpeg.dll - https://www.virustotal.com/gui/file/7986bbaee8940da11ce089383521ab420c443ab7b15ed42aed91fd31ce833896 (52/70)
 d3dcompiler_47.dll - https://www.virustotal.com/gui/file/11be1803e2e307b647a8a7e02d128335c448ff741bf06bf52b332e0bbf423b03 (39/70)